MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 Hologram stability refers to how well a placed hologram stays where you placed it.

-- *Perceptual* instability could refer to a hologram that seems to move with your head motion, instead of tracking the placed position in space.
+- *Perceptual* instability is a hologram that seems to move with your head motion, instead of tracking the placed position in space.

-- *Actual* instability could refer to a hologram whose coordinates have changed in virtual space, or whose position relative to a real-world object has shifted regardless of user input or head tracking.
+- *Actual* instability is a hologram whose coordinates have changed in virtual space, or whose position relative to a real-world object has shifted regardless of user input or head tracking.

 Holograms are always going to be most stable **when your head (not your eyes) is pointed directly at them**.
 The expected tolerance for hologram stability is that they remain within 1 cm of the placed position for every 1 m of distance from the device.